wader/static-ffmpeg/README.md

 ### TODOs and possible things to add

-* Add libuavs3d (releases missing? https://github.com/uavs3/uavs3d/issues/11)
 * Add acceleration support (GPU, CUDA, ...)
 * Add *.a *.so libraries, headers and pkg-config somehow
-* Use cargo-c stable alpine package (uses edge/testing now)
+* Use cargo-c stable alpine package